Migration to the Ex Libris Identity Service

 What will be changed in terms of password management?

-A single password strength and lockout policy will be enforced for all institutions using the “Ex Libris Identity Service.”
-The policy will be set in accordance with industry-standard best practice and based upon the recently updated NIST Digital Identity Guidelines.
+A single password strength policy will be enforced for all institutions using the “Ex Libris Identity Service.”
+The policy will be set in accordance with industry-standard best practice and based upon the recently updated NIST Digital Identity Guidelines which emphasizes length (hard to guess) over complexity (easy to remember).
+Passwords will need to be at least 8 characters long but can consist of any characters (including pass phrases

 Will the new Ex Libris Identity Service have a separate admin application?